parallelworks/mdlite-workflow/README.md

 Once the resource is turned on, in the `Compute` tab, click on the `MDLITE` card in the left column of the PW platform.
-This will open a form (whose content is entirely controlled by `workflow.xml` in this folder) that will allow the user to specify ranges and steps of the four parameters that can be adjusted in this molecular dynamics simulation.
+This will open a form (whose content is entirely controlled by `workflow.xml` in this repository) that will allow the user to specify ranges and steps of the four parameters that can be adjusted in this molecular dynamics simulation.
 The format for the parameters is `start:stop:step` and it is also possible to enter a single value.
 Once the parameters are entered, click on the `Execute` button.
 A new folder at `/pw/jobs/<job_id>` will be created in the user's file system (right column) that will store a copy of all workflow files, logs, and results.
+The workflow code itself is converted from notebook format to a standard Ptyhon script at the time of workflow launch. (`workflow_form_launcher.sh` is called when the Execute button is pressed.)

 The default form inputs will start 16 cases and with the default resources and 16 worker nodes, will take about 3 minutes to complete.
 The key outputs